Inflectra/rapise-documentation/docs/Guide/web_spy.md

 You can now refine the query to only find the items you want to test.

 In either case, if you can adjust the query to only match a single element, you can then click the appropriate **Learn** button next to the **XPath** or **CSS** edit fields.
 That will learn the specified query as a new object that can be scripted against in Rapise.
 This is very useful if you want to dynamically select an object based on its content rather than a hard-coded ID or position.
+Also you can add an assertion to the test by clicking **Verify**.
+It will display [properties of the object](/Guide/verify_object_properties/).
+You may set checkboxes against properties you want to check during playback.

 In addition, in the test results view, when you click on a result: